TangoGibbons/ES6-Logger/README.md

 logger.logLevel.WARN
 ```

-Of course, you can import the logLevel as you wish, as therefore refer to it in your code as you wish.
+Of course, you can import the logLevel as you wish, and, therefore, refer to it in your code as you wish.

 3) The other enum and all methods are individually exported, requiring the following means of importing and using them:

 ```
-import * as logger from 'es6-logger';
+import * as logger from 'tango-es6-logger';

-logger.setLogLevel(logLevel.TRACE);
+- To set the globalLogLevel to TRACE: logger.setLogLevel(logLevel.TRACE);
-logger.setLogMode(logger.logMode.CONSOLE);
+- To set the logMode to CONSOLE: logger.setLogMode(logger.logMode.CONSOLE);
-logger.setLogMode(logger.logMode.FILE, 'test.txt');
+- To set the logMode to FILE: logger.setLogMode(logger.logMode.FILE, 'test.txt');
-logger.logIt(logLevel.DEBUG, 'log message');
+- To write a log message with a messageLogLevel of DEBUG: logger.logIt(logLevel.DEBUG, 'log message');
 ```

 4) Each log message is proceeded with the current date/time.